Switch to Android

 Use a different email app

-If you'd like to use a different email app, you can download one through the Play Store app .
+If you'd like to use a different email app, download one through the Play Store app .
+Learn how to change your default apps.

 Use a different messaging app

-If you'd like to use a different messaging app, you can download one through the Play Store app .
+If you'd like to use a different messaging app, download one through the Play Store app .
+Learn how to change your default apps.

 You can download many of the apps that you had on your old phone through the Play Store app .